 It’s easy to take communication for granted unless there’s an issue.
 However, communication issues can be a significant source of challenges in relationships and mental well-being.

-Types of Communication Issues
+Types of Communication Barriers

 Communication problems can affect anyone, from childhood to adulthood.
 While some issues are temporary, others are long-lasting, interfering with an individual’s ability to communicate effectively.
 Some common communication problems include: